American Century Championship: Field

 The American Century Championship participants are celebrities, both male and female.
 Although participation by professional golfers is usually avoided, a handful of female players with professional and/or collegiate experience have been invited to play, the most notable being Annika Sörenstam, who has one runner-up finish at Edgewood Lake Tahoe.
 The size of the field has gradually increased over the years to meet the growing interest of celebrities wanting to compete.
 93 players were a part of the 2023 event.

 Most wins

 The first winner of this celebrity golf tournament was Mark Rypien in 1990, and he repeated in 2014.
 The player with the most tournament victories is Rick Rhoden, who won eight times between 1991 and 2009.
-Dan Quinn has five wins, followed by Billy Joe Tolliver with four, and Mark Mulder and Tony Romo have three titles to their name.
+Dan Quinn has five wins, followed by Billy Joe Tolliver with four, and Mark Mulder, Tony Romo, and Mardy Fish have three titles to their name.
 Rypien was the tournament's first foreign-born winner in the inaugural event with his first victory in 1990.
-Two-time champions include Jack Wagner, Rypien, and Mardy Fish.
+Two-time champions include Jack Wagner and Rypien.